OfficeDev/TrainingContent/O3656/O3656-3 Deep dive into SharePoint Lists with REST APIs/Lab.md

   1. In the wizard, set the following values and click **OK**:
     - View name: **Index**
     - Template: **List**
-    - Model class: **SpChiefExecutiveViewModel**
+    - Model class: **SpChiefExecutiveViewModel(RestServerSideWeb.Models)**
     - Create as a partial view: **Unchecked**
     - Reference script libraries: **Checked**
     - Use a layout page: **Checked** & empty
-  1. In the that was created, **Views/Ceo/Index.cshtml**, make sure the code looks like the following.
+  1. In the view that was created, **Views/Ceo/Index.cshtml**, make sure the code looks like the following.
 If not, update it where necessary:

     ````html
     @model RestServerSideWeb.Models.SpChiefExecutiveViewModel